Fortnite's latest update brings you new ways to fly

 Glider Re-deploy

 We've finished our first week of Glider Re-deploy being available in all modes.
-During this time we've been collecting internal data and monitoring constructive feedback from all of you.
-We understand that not all players agree with this change, but we would like to continue with this functionality in the game based on the positive results we've been seeing.
+During this time, we've been collecting internal data and monitoring constructive feedback from all of you.
+We understand that not all players agree with this change, but we'd like to continue with this functionality in the game based on the positive results we've been seeing.

 As this feature remains available, we'll begin making quality of life changes to its functionality.
 First of which will be prioritizing Glider audio over weapon audio within certain ranges, this will begin in v6.21.
 We also plan on adding additional changes in future updates.